NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Junker.md

 Choose two ability boosts.
 One must be to **Strength** or **Wisdom**, and one is a free ability boost.

 You're trained in the Athletics skill and the Lore skill of the terrain in which you scavenge.
-You gain the [[Feats/Hefty Hauler|Hefty Hauler]] skill feat.
+You gain the [[Hefty Hauler|Hefty Hauler]] skill feat.

 *Source: Pathfinder Guns & Gears*
 *OGL*